yewstack/yew-trunk-minimal-template/README.md

 trunk serve
 ```

-Starts a local server and rebuilds the app whenever a change is detected.
+Rebuilds the app whenever a change is detected and runs a local server to host it.
-At the time of writing you still have to manually reload the webpage in your browser
-but that's a small price to pay.

-There's also the `trunk watch` command which does the same thing minus the web server.
+There's also the `trunk watch` command which does the same thing but without hosting a server for you.

 ### Release